Once a while, I would like to build my own kernel with bbrplus congestion control builtin.

 - A: Uncheck

-Kernel hacking > Compile-time checks and compiler options
+Kernel hacking > Compile-time checks and compiler optionsto reduce the final .deb file size.

-to enable hardware random generator to improve entropy gathering.
+Search forCONFIG_HW_RANDOM_TIMERIOMEMand change them from<M>to<*>to enable hardware random generator to improve entropy gathering.

 And good luck compiling.